History of Tripoli, Lebanon: World War II

-Independent Lebanon
+Modern Lebanon

-Since the end of Ottoman rule in 1918, Tripoli has been mired in a period of extended economic and political decline.
-Beirut's rise as Lebanon's dominant port deprived Tripoli of its former preeminence as a trade hub, and globalization eroded the city's ability to compete in manufacturing.
+Since the second half of the 19th century, during the decadence period of the Ottomans, Tripoli has been mired in a period of extended economic and political decline.
+Beirut's is detached from Damascus by an Ottoman decision, and rise as dominant port in the Levant competing with Tripoli as a trade hub.
+Until now Tripoli's inhabitants complaint against that decision and accuse Beirut and the Beirutians of being their source of decline ...

+French era

+On 13 November 1943, a tragic incident took place in Tripoli, resulting in the loss of lives of 14 students, all under the age of 15.
+The students were struck by French tanks driven by Senegalese soldiers while participating in a peaceful march through the streets.
+During the demonstration, the students were fervently advocating for an end to the occupation.

 Lebanese civil war

 Syrian intervention

 On 31 May 1976, the Syrian army began an invasion of Lebanon.
 Two thousand troops and 60 tanks marched in three columns during a three-pronged offensive.
 The first column marched south across Shuf towards Sidon, where it was halted by PLO forces.
 The second column moved west along the Beirut - Damascus axis, before being stopped at Beirut.
 Another column moved north through the Bekaa valley, before then going west towards Tripoli, where it was stopped by Christian forces.
 The offensive had been halted by 10 June.
 A second Syrian offensive in mid-October 1976 succeeded at capturing all of central Lebanon as well as some of the country's most important urban centres.